jonathanreyes16/SeleniumTest/README.md

-Only 4 tests pass right now, i couldn't find how to get the text from the alert in test 2 and 3.
+Only 4 tests pass right now, i couldn't find how to get the text from the alert in test 2 and 3, any tip on that part would be apreciated.